-Our revenues were \$38.8 million for the fiscal year ended June 30, 2008 ("2008") compared to revenues of \$39.8 million and \$34.5 million for the fiscal years ended June 30, 2007 ("2007") and June 30, 2006 ("2006"), respectively.
+Our revenues were \$39.8 million for the fiscal year ended June 30, 2008 ("2008") compared to revenues of \$39.9 million and \$35.4 million for the fiscal years ended June 30, 2007 ("2007") and June 30, 2006 ("2006"), respectively.

-Revenue during 2008 decreased \$1.0 million or 3 percent from 2007 and increased \$4.2 million or 12 percent over 2006.
-The decrease in revenue in 2008 from 2007 was due primarily to declines in our professional, premium, tabletop, conferencing furniture and conferencing accessories products which collectively decreased approximately \$1.1 million partially offset by a collective increase of approximately \$50,000 in our personal conferencing products.
-The competitive pressures in the tabletop category are not expected to ease while the outlook for personal conferencing products remains promising.
+2008 revenues decreased \$100,000 or less than one percent from 2007 and increased \$4.4 million or 12 percent over 2006.
+The slight decrease in revenue in 2008 from 2007 was due primarily to declines in our premium, tabletop, conferencing furniture and conferencing accessories products which collectively decreased approximately \$1.2 million partially offset by a collective increase of approximately \$900,000 in our professional and personal conferencing products.

-The \$4.2 million increase in revenue in 2008 over 2006 was due to continued growth in our professional conferencing products which increased approximately \$4.6 million in 2008 over 2006.
-We also realized growth in our tabletop and personal conferencing products which collectively increased about \$780,000 in 2008 from 2006.
-These increases were partially offset by declines in our premium conferencing, conferencing furniture, configuration services, and other products which collectively decreased by about \$1.2 million.
+The \$4.4 million 2008 revenue increase over 2006 was due to continued growth in our professional conferencing products which increased approximately \$4.7 million in 2008 over 2006.
+We also realized growth in our tabletop and personal conferencing products which collectively increased about \$600,000 in 2008 from 2006.
+These increases were partially offset by declines in our premium conferencing and conferencing furniture products which collectively decreased by about \$800,000.

 We evaluate, at each quarter-end, the inventory in the channel through information provided by certain of our distributors.
 The level of inventory in the channel will fluctuate up or down, each quarter, based upon our distributors' individual operations.
-Accordingly, each quarter-end revenue deferral is calculated and recorded based upon the underlying channel inventory at quarter-end.
-During the fiscal years ended June 30, 2008 and 2007, the change in deferred revenue based on the movement of inventory in the channel was a (deferral) recognition of (\$670,000) and \$946,000 in revenue, respectively.
+Accordingly, each quarter-end revenue deferral is calculated and recorded based upon the underlying, estimated channel inventory at quarter-end.
+During the fiscal years ended June 30, 2008 and 2007, the net change in deferred revenue based on the net movement of inventory in the channel was a net recognition of \$325,000 and \$1.0 million in revenue, respectively.